 Here are five key reasons why one should invest in ELSS funds, which is also commonly referred to as tax saver mutual funds:

-1. Tax Benefits :ELSS is one of the available investment options under Section 80C of the Income Tax Act, which allows a tax benefit up to Rs.
-1.50 lakhs in a financial year to the taxpayer.
-The amount of tax benefit is equal to the amount invested during the period, subject to the overall ceiling limit of Rs.
-1.50 lakhs considered for all eligible payments/ investments taken together.
-One may invest in a lump sum or through SIP in ELSS funds to avail of the tax benefit.
+1. Tax Benefits :ELSS is one of the available investment options under Section 80C of the Income Tax Act, which allows exemption of up to ₹1.5 lakh in the financial year.
+You may claim exemption on the amount you invest during the period, subject to ₹1.5 lakhs ceiling limit for all eligible payments/investments taken together.
+You may invest in a lump sum or through SIP in ELSS funds to avail of the tax benefit.

 2. Lock-in period :Such mutual fund schemes are subject to a 3-year lock-in period.
-As such, one cannot redeem the investments in ELSS units before three years from the date of investment.
-If one is investing through SIP, such a lock-in period is calculated from the actual investment date for each instalment and not from the date of SIP registration.
+As such, you cannot redeem the investments in ELSS units before three years from the investment date.
+If you are investing through an SIP, such a lock-in period will be calculated from the actual investment date for each instalment and not from the date of SIP registration.

-3. Taxation :Considering the 3-year lock-in period, the gains from ELSS funds will be classified as Long-Term Capital Gains (LTCG).
-As such, the gains from such funds are taxed at 10% (plus applicable cess and surcharge) without any indexation benefit.
-Since no benefit of indexation is allowed to the investors, one can directly deduct the redemption value from the cost of units redeemed to calculate the gains.
-Further, one can also avail an aggregate exemption of Rs.
-1 lakh per year in respect of LTCG from equity shares and equity funds, including ELSS, taken together.
+3. Taxation :Considering the 3-year lock-in period, gains from ELSS funds are classified as Long-Term Capital Gains (LTCG).
+The gains from such funds are taxed at 10% (plus applicable cess and surcharge) without any indexation benefit.
+Since no indexation benefit is allowed to the investors, you may directly deduct the redemption value from the cost of units redeemed to calculate the gains.
+Further, you can also avail of ₹1 lakh yearly total exemption in respect of LTCG from equity shares and equity funds, including ELSS.

-4. No Auto Redemption :Unlike most of the eligible investments under Section 80C, the investments in ELSS units are not redeemed at the end of the lock-in period.
-As such, one can continue to stay invested in such funds, even beyond the 3-year lock-in period.
-This allows the investors to link such investments with their long term financial goals.
-As such, ELSS enables investors to club their tax savings and financial plans together.
+4. No Auto Redemption :Unlike most eligible investments under Section 80C, ELSS investments are not redeemed at the end of the lock-in period.
+You may stay invested in such funds even beyond the 3-year lock-in period.
+This allows you to link such investments with your long-term financial goals.
+This is how ELSS enables investors to club their tax savings and financial plans together.

-5. Returns linked to Underlying Investments :ELSS provides returns aligned to the investors as per the performance of the securities in the underlying portfolio.
+5. Returns linked to Underlying Investments :ELSS funds provide returns as per the securities' performance in the underlying portfolio.

 Features of ELSS

 - b.
-They have a statutory lock-in period of 3 years, which is the shortest amongst all tax saving instruments.
+They have a statutory lock-in period of 3 years, which is the shortest among all tax-saving instruments.

 - d.
 ELSS Mutual Funds do not have any entry or exit load.

-UTI LTEF is an Equity Linked Saving Scheme (ELSS) providing dual benefits of sound returns potential by investing in equity securities and also savings on taxes.
-The fund provides for portfolio diversification through its investment approach of investing across the market capitalization spectrum.
-UTI LTEF is suitable for investors looking for long term wealth creation by investing in predominantly in equity securities.
+UTI LTEF is an Equity Linked Saving Scheme (ELSS) providing twin benefits of good return potential (by investing in equity securities) and savings on taxes.
+In addition, the fund provides for portfolio diversification through its investment approach of investing across the market capitalisation spectrum.
+Therefore, UTI LTEF is suitable for investors looking for long-term wealth creation by investing predominantly in equity securities.

 The asset allocation of UTI LTEF is as follows:

-With a distinct product positioning in terms of investment objective & asset allocation, provides you with the opportunity to meet various investment needs with one single offering which would help one to save tax beside wealth creation, insurance planning & retirement planning.
-So get in touch with a UTI Financial Advisor to know more
+With a distinct product positioning in terms of investment objective & asset allocation, ELSS provides an opportunity to meet various investment needs with a single offering.
+It would help you save taxes and create wealth together.
+Get in touch with a UTI Financial Advisor to know more today.

 - Invested amount is the amount entered for either Monthly SIP and Lumpsum for the duration selected